EclecticOwl/shell-scripts/README.md

+# Shell Scripts

-# This is a public repository of all of my shell scripts.
+This is a public repository of all of my shell scripts.
 Feel free to take from it if they are of use.